cgen-dlang/cgen-dlang/index.md

 ---
 # Introduction
-[`cgen.dlang`]() is a collaborative design system developed for small communities (5 – 50 people) who want to generate a collection of the team created and computer mutated visual structures that are likely to be optimal reflections of a team’s aesthetic values.
-These visual structures capture the full transmission history of aesthetics and are used to form design language systems.
+The Community Generated Design Language (`cgen-dlang`, `dlang`, `cgen`, `cd/CD`) is a collaborative design framework developed for small and diverse communities (5 -10 people) who wish to design continually evolving, inclusive, equitable products.
+Resulting products (or structures) are a product of individually submitted designs and collective decision making.
+Collective decision making is supported by both the human participants and the evolutionary approach of the cgen framework.
+To demonstrate, build on, and test the framework, we first highlight how cgen can be used to design products with teams that are composed of various physical impairments or  disabilities.
+Then, as a final demonstration, we create personas that, through cgen, engage in a community learning space's evolutionary and equitable design.
+In the end, our results show that creating design products through the cgen framework is possible despite variance in expertise, ability, and role.

 ## Software Architecture
 `cgen’s` infrastructure relies on a cocktail of programming languages for front-end and back-end specification and implementation.